jenofdoom/academy-responsive-web/README.md

 There are upsides and downside of using jQuery for things like this.
 For more complicated scenarios it could definitely be a bad idea.
 So let's try an alternate method instead.
-We're going to use [Vue](https://vuejs.org/), which is quite similar to other things you might already of heard of like AngularJS or React, but a bit more straight-forwards.
+We're going to use [Vue](https://vuejs.org/), which is quite similar to other things you might already of heard of like Angular or React, but a bit more straight-forwards.
 The Vue library is already included in our application via a `<script>` tag at the bottom of `index.html`.